Past - Present - Future

 NASA's Tracking and Data Relay Satellite-4 (TDRS-4) was deployed to geosynchronous orbit using an Inertial Upper Stage (IUS) booster.

-Secondary payloads included Orbiter Experiments Autonomous Supporting Instrumentation System-1 (OASIS-1), Space Station Heat Pipe Advanced Radiator Experiment (SHARE), Protein Crystal Growth (PCG), Chromosomes and Plant Cell Division (CHROMEX) and two SIP experiments.
+Secondary payloads included Orbiter Experiments Autonomous Supporting Instrumentation System-1 (OASIS-1), Space Station Heat Pipe Advanced Radiator Experiment (SHARE), Protein Crystal Growth (PCG), Chromosomes and Plant Cell Division (CHROMEX) and two SSIP experiments.

 An Air Force experiment used the Shuttle as a target to calibrate ground-based optical equipment at the Air Force Maui Optical Site (AMOS) in Hawaii.
 The crew also photographed Earth with a hand-held IMAX camera.